cgkarina/cgkarina/README.md

-# Hello World! 🚀
+# Hello World!
+I'm Karina. 🚀

-Hello, world!
-I'm Karina, a tech enthusiast with a special love for chatbot development and artificial intelligence.
+A tech enthusiast with a special love for chatbot development and artificial intelligence.

 <h3> 💻 &nbsp;About Me </h3>